This content is for members only, please login.

 Instant Gratification Recipe

-Figure-8: The bight should only be big enough to slip onto your d-link.
+Figure-8: The bight should only be large enough to barely slip onto your d-link.

 Poachers Knots: Set at each end, so they stay secure and tend to hold the carabiners in place.
 Set the knot by tensioning load and tail strands.